sourcegraph/about/handbook/engineering/engineering-management.md

 To be documented.

-## Transitioning from Individual Contributor to Engineering Manager
+# Transitioning from Individual Contributor to Engineering Manager

-For teammates pursuing an Engineering Manager role but who lack the necessary people management experience we have defined the following transitioning guide that affords the candidate a "manager in training" opportunity to try out being an Engineering Manager for a trial period.
-The trial period will afford the teammate the opportunity to determine if this is something they want to commit to long term and for us to verify that they would be good in the role.
+For teammates pursuing an Engineering Manager role but who lack the necessary people management experience, we have defined the following transitioning guide that affords the candidate a "manager in training" opportunity to try out being an Engineering Manager for a trial period.
+The trial period will allow the teammate to determine if they want to commit to it long-term and verify that they would be good in the role.

-### Expressig interest in becoming an Engineering Manager
+### Expressing interest in becoming an Engineering Manager

-Teammates who have reached the [IC3 level](career-development/framework.md#ic3) and have a track record of good performance at Sourcegraph, having been employed for at least 6 months, are elligible for a manager in training trial.
+Teammates who have reached the [IC3 level](career-development/framework.md#ic3) and have a track record of good performance at Sourcegraph, having been employed for at least six months, are eligible for a manager in training trial.
-The teammate should make their desire clear to their Engineering Manager so that when a relevant opportunity becomes available they may be considered.
+The teammate should make their desire clear to their Engineering Manager so that when a relevant opportunity becomes available, they may be considered.

-Opportunities for a manager in training trial can came about through an existing Engineering Manager position becoming vacant, an existing team splitting into two, or an Engineering Manager going on long term PTO.
+Opportunities for a manager in training trial can come about through a current Engineering Manager position becoming vacant, an existing team splitting into two, or an Engineering Manager going on long-term PTO.
-When an opportunity arises the teammates manager can nominate them for a manager in training trial.
+When an opportunity arises, the teammates manager can nominate them for a manager in training trial.

 There are some considerations to keep in mind to ensure that the teammate is set up for success:
 - The teammate's existing team should be in a position for them not to be involved as an IC for the whole duration of the trial period.
 Managers in training should not fulfill a dual role.